Boeing bids farewell to an icon, delivers last 747 jumbo jet

 Boeing set out to build the 747 after losing a contract for a huge military transport, the C-5A.
 The idea was to take advantage of the new engines developed for the transport — high-bypass turbofan engines, which burned less fuel by passing air around the engine core, enabling a farther flight range — and to use them for a newly imagined civilian aircraft.

-It took more than 50,000 Boeing workers less than 16 months to churn out the first 747 — a Herculean effort that earned them the nickname, “The Incredibles.”
+It took more than 50,000 Boeing workers less than 16 months to churn out the first 747 — a Herculean effort that earned them the nickname “The Incredibles.”
 The jumbo jet’s production required the construction of a massive factory in Everett, north of Seattle — the world’s largest building by volume.
+The factory wasn’t even completed when the first planes were finished.

 “They told me, ‘Wear rubber boots, a hard hat and dress warm, because it’s a sea of mud,'” Evans recalled.
 “And it was — they were getting ready for the erection of the factory.”